capraconsulting/dih-api/README.md

 * The `dev`-branch is the main branch, and has CI to our staging environment.
 * The `master`-branch is the stable branch, and has CI to our production environment.

+## Inline documentation

+We use jsdoc to document modules and methods.
+You can find the generated documentation here, http://docs.dih.capra.me/, and of course also in the code.

+Det betyr at du i koden vår finner et minimum av dokumentasjon for metoder på følgende format:

+That means that you'll find a minimum of the following as documnetation for methods:

+    /**
+     * methodName - method description
+     *
+     * @function methodName
+     * @memberOf moduleType/moduleName
+     * @param {Type} paramName1 - paramName1 description
+     * @param {Type} paramName2 - paramName2 description
+     * @return {Type} - Description of return value
+     */

+For modules we document in the following way:

+    /**
+     * Module description
+     * @module type/name
+     */

+`moduleType`is e.g. `model`, `controller` or `component`.

+When submitting pull requests or doing changes, please make sure you maintain the documentation format and quality - or rather increase it.

 ## API and data model

 ### /trips